pookleblinky/lifescripts/readme.md

 pinned Keep note.
 Note to self: check if Keep has an API that I can use to send stuff to from racket.

+I had originally envisioned simple decision scripts, some depending on the decisions of the last week.
+Drink some water?
+How many kettlebell swings should I do today? etc. For some reason I am now making an RPG.
+There's a statsheet and a skillsheet, and whether I refactor code is based on a sanity stat.
+I'm gonna go with the flow and see where it ends up.

 Check out index.md to see what I'm already working on.